txusko/PostItAll/README.md

 ##Post It All!

 ###jQuery Plugin
-A jQuery plugin to add postits to your site.
+A jQuery plugin to add post it's to your site.

 ###Bookmarklet
-Add a post it to any webpage, and recover it later.
+Add a post it to any webpage you visit, and recover it later.

 ## About